Hydracrat is a market leader in private water well installations.

-Beneath the surface there are underground layers of rock which are saturated in water, known as ‘aquifers’.
-This water can be accessed for consumption and productivity purposes through one or several boreholes.
+There are layers of rock beneath the surface which are saturated in water, known as ‘aquifers’.
+This groundwater can be accessed for consumption and productivity purposes through one or several boreholes.

-To access the water, Hydracrat will drill a borehole to depths of up to 200 metres, before installing a submersible water pump and associated equipment near to the bottom of the borehole.
-The pump can then supply high quality ground water back to the surface for years to come.
+To access the water, Hydracrat will drill a borehole to depths down to 200 metres below ground level.
+We will then install a submersible water pump and supporting equipment near to the bottom of the borehole.
+The pump can then supply high quality groundwater back to the surface for decades to come.

-The aquifer source generally replenishes itself naturally and is unlikely to run dry, although this often depends on the rate and volume of water which is being abstracted.
+The aquifer source generally replenishes itself naturally and is unlikely to run dry, although this often depends on the rate at which groundwater is abstracted.

 Our senior team have first-hand experience of a wide range of water well installations and can offer expert advice, tailored to your requirements.

-Our focus throughout is to provide you with a system which not only provides an adequate supply but is also reliable and offers a long lifespan.
+Our focus throughout is to provide you with a system which provides a reliable, long-lasting groundwater supply.

 To ensure this, we use only the best components and apply drilling and installation practices to the highest standard.

-Clients large and small must also ensure compliance with SEPA and Coal Authority regulations, which we are happy to advise on.
+Clients large and small should also ensure compliance with SEPA and Coal Authority requirements, which we are happy to advise on.

-Should this transpire, we are able to provide expert advice on the cause of the issue and how it should be rectified.
-Common faults include failures with sub-standard components or wells with inadequate borehole casing and well screen installations.
+Should this transpire, we can provide expert advice on the cause of the issue and how it should be rectified.
+Common faults include failures with sub-standard components or boreholes with inadequate steel casing and plastic well screen.